Smart Health Web

 • Grasp the tick as close to the skin as possible.

-• Slowly pull up, being careful not to squeeze or crush the tick.
-Throw it away when you have removed it.
+• Slowly pull up, being careful not to crush or crush the tick.
+Throw it away when you have detached it.

-• Clean the bite with pure soap and water.
+• Clean the piece with pure soap and water.

 The Probability Of Getting Sick Is Low.

-You don’t essential to do anything else if you notice a rash or feel unwell.
+You don’t need to do anything else if you sign a rash or feel unwell.
 An illustration of a tick with its head buried under the skin.
-The tweezers are around the tick’s head, pulling it out of the skin.
-You have remained bitten by a tick or visited an area in the last three months where infected ticks might be, and you have:
+The tweezers are everywhere on the tick’s head, pulling it out of the skin.
+You have continued to be bitten by a tick or visited an area in the last three months where infected ticks might be, and you have:

 • flu-like symptoms, such as a feeling of warmth and chills, headaches, muscle pain or discomfort, or